csswizardry/csswizardry.github.com/_posts/2010-10-05-designing-in-the-browser-leads-to-better-quality-builds.markdown

 wordpress_id: 1462
 categories:
 - Web Development
-tag:
-- Design
+tags:
-- Development
+  - Code Quality
-- Progressive Enhancement
+  - HTML
 ---

 Last night I got to thinking that the majority of design and build I have done in the past few years I have done straight into the browser.
 Personal sites, personal clients and some clients worked on during employment--all have benefited from being designed in the browser, and their code has benefited also.
 I maintain that the build quality of a site designed in the browser can be far greater than if it started its life in Photoshop.